Is there any benefit to having a pre-employment medical assessment in Northern Ireland?Posted in : First Tuesday Q&A NI on 5 July 2011

 Yes - they can present an employer with important information about a prospective employee’s ability to undertake their proposed new role, either prior to or at the time an offer of employment is made.
 For example, there may be fitness requirements for a strenuous role, or a need to test vision for a role which requires a particular level of eyesight.
 More generally medical evidence may be required to test the general health of an applicant for a senior management appointment.

 The type of medical assessment should be tailored to the requirements of the job involved.
-The applicant should be
+The applicant should be informed of the reason for the examination and what is being looked for.
+Employers often make an offer

 Already a subscriber?